-Responsive Templates: A Getting Started Guide
+Responsive Templates: Quick Start Guide

 Whether you're new to PhotoShelter or already have your full image library archived with us, it's important to note that you’ll need a few public galleries to work with in order to really get a feel for what your new site will look like.
 The galleries you upload may be represented differently depending on the template you are using, but in all cases we will display your most recently updated work within your portfolio by default.
 You can always change this by selecting specific galleries to showcase using the Site Builder, our tool for live-editing your site.

 NOTE: The Site Builder will also allow you to create new galleries and upload images.
 If you already have your Site Builder engaged, just click the blue edit icon titled "Featured Work" (may be slightly different depending on the template you have chosen), and you're on your way!

 Just click Website from the navigation in your account's Admin Area, and there you'll find the ENTER SITE BUILDER button.
 Upon clicking this button, your site will open up into Edit Mode.
 On the left side of the page you will find the Site Builder.
 This tool allows you to see your edits as you make them and save/push live what you like as you go along.